-Richards was introduced to the Giants TV show through his longtime friend and actor, James Bland.
+Richards was introduced to the TV show Giants through his longtime friend and actor, James Bland.
 Giants is a drama about three friends struggling to navigate adulthood and find enlightenment on the path to self-discovery.
-In preparation of season two, he was asked to become a writer on the show and later directed the season’s first two episodes.
+In preparation for season two, he was asked to become a writer on the show and later directed the season’s first two episodes.
 What started as an endeavor to support a friend’s creative vision became an investment in an awarding-winning show.
 Giants is a prime example of a creative community coming together to produce excellence.
 Richards feels that African Americans’ success transcends the film creatives’ current triumph in Hollywood and expands in other fields.
-He believes “the internet and social media have helped change the industry.
-Creatives have easier access to their target viewers and more artistic freedom through these platforms.”
+He believes “that the internet and social media have helped change the industry because creatives have direct access to their target audience and more artistic freedom through these platforms.”
 According to Richards, the core of niche filmmaking is “remaining true to a creative vision and developing content inspired by personal interests that appeals to those who share the same interest.”

 When selecting industry partners, workflow and taste level are important to Richards.
 Being on the same creative wavelength is vital.
 In regards to accepting film projects, Richards always favors quality over quantity.
 There have been moments when he has turned down opportunities to sustain a personal standard of work.
 He wants to play black men who are relatable and believable to viewers.
 He has played characters who strongly value family, which reflects his values.